 When a debtor puts in their bankruptcy claim for protection from creditors, they may receive a notice of Chapter 13 case from the court.
 This notice provides the debtor and their creditors with basic information that is crucial for the bankruptcy case.
 Given this information, a creditor can decide whether they object to any of the items included in a debtor’s repayment plan.

 If your debt has overtaken your sense of freedom and opportunity, it may be time to take legal action.
-To learn more about your rights as a debtor in bankruptcy, contact the Birmingham Chapter 13 bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, today at (205) 324-4000.
+To learn more about your rights as a debtor in bankruptcy, contact the Birmingham Chapter 13 bankruptcy lawyers of [firm-name], today at [phone-number].

 The notice provided by the court summarizes the important information required by creditors to determine whether they want to find an objection to the pay.
 In addition, these notices provide all parties involved with set deadlines and future court requirements.
 The following information may be found in a notice of Chapter 13 case: